michaeljude/maya-tech-exam/README.md

 2. Run tests before submitting changes: `make run_tests`
 3. Follow the existing code structure and patterns
 4. Update tests for any new functionality

+## Contact Support

+If you continue to experience issues after following the troubleshooting steps, please contact: michaeljude.jmdr@gmail.com